 Smithfield.
 Smithfield, North Carolina Web site: http://www.4042.com/Smithfied-NC.html. [connection broken].

 Timeline.
-Timeline in parenthesis is in effect a citation indicating the timeline entry came from the following Web source: http://www.ushistory.org/declaration/revwartimeline.htm.
+Timeline in parenthesis is in effect a citation indicating that the timeline entry came from the following Web source: http://www.ushistory.org/declaration/revwartimeline.htm.